 - i.
-Any more than two (2) excused days off for any reason, per rotation, will need to be made up.
-For example, if you choose to take off 5 rotation days in Block 5 for residency and job interviews, you must make up 3 days (24 hours) of time. - ii.
-Students who miss more than five (5) days per rotation, for any reason, will FAIL the rotation.
-The rotation MUST then be remediated and may consequently delay graduation. - iii.
-Failure of more than two rotations may cause dismissal from school. - iv.
+Students who miss more than three (3) days per rotation, for any reason, will FAIL the rotation.
+The rotation MUST then be remediated and may consequently delay graduation. - ii.
+Failure of more than two rotations may cause dismissal from school. - iii.
 EXCEPTION: Students who need to miss >3 days due to illness or other emergency situations may request a Leave of Absence.

-The rotation will be considered incomplete until the missed time has been made up. - v.
+- The rotation will be considered incomplete until the missed time has been made up. - iv.
 It is suggested that if you know of the need for a prolonged absence (e.g. ASHP meeting), please contact the Director of Experiential Education to determine if your rotation dates may be adjusted to ensure that you are able to acquire all of your required hours/learning opportunities without the need for an official leave.